-The following picture generalizes this to all the tritones identified by the alphabet.
 When the classical modes on the right are needed, the signatures on the left identify them but the cores identified by the signatures are more general than the classical modes.
 They pop up also in non-classical modes that have classical modes as sub-scales.
 The primary shapes in this picture alternate between green highlighting (the tritone morphs into fourths) and blue highlighting (the tritone morphs into fifths).
 The result is pairs of half tones alternating between inside the tritone and outside it for successive primary cores.

-The tonality column reveals a striking property of the alphabet that's both simple and useful.
-The four middle letters ADMI determine opposite tonalities for primary and alt contexts.
-The primary tonality is known by inspection and the opposite tonality follows from tritone partner cores having the same tonality for a different tonic, and therefore a different tonality (in parentheses) for the same tonic.
+The table reveals a striking property that's both simple and useful.
+The cores identified by anchor letters A, D, M and I determine opposite tonalities for primary and alt contexts.
+The primary tonality is known by inspection and the opposite tonality follows from tritone partner cores having the same tonality for a different tonic, and therefore a different tonality for the same tonic.
 The minor-major tonalities in the middle follow from the tritone anchors themselves determining one tonality.
 The P and L cores are different in kind because the primary tonalities are not determined by them alone.
 However, the primary and alt tonalities are always opposite and the tonalities shown in parentheses are determined from the pattern of the other cores.